Github

 Delete a Release

-Deletes a release from a GitHub repository.
+Deletes a release in a GitHub repository.

 Input Parameters: